martinanapoli/AML_PROJECT/README.md

 _Analyzing the role of pretraining data, induced invariances and pretext-task fusions._

 Self-supervised learning (SSL) learns visual representations without manual labels using pretext tasks.
 However, different pretext tasks impose different inductive biases and invariances (texture/appearance, spatial context, global structure) which can strongly impact transfer performance.
-This project systematically evaluates which factors make a pretext task useful for downstream anomaly-related classification in chest X-rays:
+This project systematically evaluates which factors make a pretext task useful for downstream anomaly-related classification in chest X-rays :
 - **(H1)** Is visual similarity between pretraining and downstream data enough to explain transfer performance, or does the induced invariance matter equally (or more)?
 - **(H2)** Can we improve downstream results by combining complementary invariances, using multi-encoder feature fusion?